 The School District is the trustee, or fiduciary, for assets that belong to others, such as school clubs and organizations within the principals' accounts.
 The School District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
+For fiscal year 2017, Candler County School District established a new private purpose trust fund for the B.G.
+Bowen Scholarship.
+This fund, financed entirely by donations, is for the award of an annual scholarship to a Metter High School senior that will be attending the University of Georgia, Georgia Tech or Georgia Southern University and majoring in an area of Science, Technology, Engineering, Accounting or Math (STEAM).
 The School District excludes these activities from the government-wide financial statements because it cannot use these assets to finance its operations.